CentralIllinoisRoboticsClub/nav_sim/README.md

 costmap_common_params.yaml
 local_costmap_params.yaml
 global_costmap_params.yaml

+Increasing the global_costmap inflation radius gives better paths and reduces the chance of getting stuck near obstacles.
+I recently increased it to 0.4 meters.

 These files are used by move_base_nav.launch, which can be restarted separately while leaving your simulation state as is.